SidOfc/browserino/README.md

 _dates are in dd-mm-yyyy format_
 _older changes can be found in the [CHANGELOG.md](https://github.com/SidOfc/browserino/blob/master/CHANGELOG.md)_

+#### 04-01-2016 VERSION 2.2.0

+- Added more bots
+- `#bot?` method can now take a bot name as argument to check for an exact bot

 #### 04-01-2016 VERSION 2.1.0

 - Small restructuring of test suite